Blue River water in Colorado

 Best flows

 Use the below-Dillon trend more than a single target number.
-Stable or gently rising releases are the cleanest read for technical nymphing and dry-dropper work; a sudden push should move you to softer banks, shorter wades, or a different reach.
+Stable or gently rising releases are the cleanest read for technical nymphing and dry-dropper work.
+A sudden push should move you to softer banks, shorter wades, or a different reach.

-When to skip
+When to leave

 Skip the Silverthorne plan when icy banks remove safe footing, when section-specific rules are unclear, when town pressure has every visible seam occupied, or when higher releases turn a simple crossing into risky tailwater current.